 A plan of eating helps us abstain from compulsive eating.
 (See the pamphlet Dignity of Choice.)
 This tool helps us deal with the physical aspects of our disease and achieve physical recovery.

 We ask a sponsor to help us through our program of recovery on all three levels, physical, emotional, and spiritual.
-Find a sponsor who has what you want and ask that person how he or she is achieving it.

 Meetings give us an opportunity to identify our common problems, confirm our common solution through the Twelve Steps, and share the gifts we receive through this program.
 In addition to face-to-face meetings, OA offers telephone and online meetings.